UMM-CSci-Systems/Log-processing/README.md

 attacked.
 Running it on its own requires that you have a directory with all the right pieces in it, though, which isn't entirely trivial to set up.
-The body of the `setup()` function in the `bats` test (`create_username_dist.bats`) sets up exactly such a directory for the automatic tests, so you can use that sequence of instructions to guide the construction of your own test directory.
+The body of the `setup()` function in the `bats` test (`create_username_dist.bats`) sets up exactly such a directory for the automatic tests, so **you can use that sequence of instructions to guide the construction of your own test directory**.

 :warning: **NOTE:** In the full dataset there are user names that contain `_` (underscore) and `-` (dash).
 The data used by `create_username_dist.bats`